Online Learning and Coverage of Unknown Fields Using Random-Feature Gaussian Processes: Introduction

 \section{Introduction}

-Environmental exploration and monitoring play a vital role in applications ranging from disaster response to ecological preservation, where multi-robot systems provide significant advantages due to their resilience and effectiveness in data collection and coverage across large domains, e.g., \cite{rizk2019cooperative}.
-To guide the deployment of robots, a common approach to characterize the relative importance or informativeness of the environment is through a density distribution function across the domain of interest, i.e., a spatial field.
-For example, in wildfire monitoring or fighting \cite{pham2017distributed, lin2023predator,rickenbach2024active}, the density function can represent the heat distribution or fuel accumulation, while in sensor network deployment \cite{pimenta2010simultaneous,schwager2011eyes,belal2023understanding}, it can encode the spatial concentration of target-relevant information.
+Environmental exploration and monitoring play a vital role in applications ranging from disaster response to ecological preservation, where multi-robot systems provide significant advantages due to their resilience and effectiveness in data collection and coverage across large domains \citep{rizk2019cooperative}.
+To guide the deployment of robots, a common approach to characterize the relative importance of the environment is through a density distribution function across the domain of interest, i.e., a spatial field.
+For example, in wildfire monitoring or fighting \citep{pham2017distributed,rickenbach2024active, lin2025heterogeneous}, the density function can represent the heat distribution or fuel accumulation, while in sensor network deployment \citep{pimenta2010simultaneous,schwager2011eyes,belal2023understanding}, it can encode the spatial concentration of target-relevant information.

-However, in many real-world situations like search and rescue, such a density distribution is not available a priori.
-This introduces a fundamental challenge: robots must perform environmental exploration to learn the underlying spatial field, rather than simply reacting to a pre-defined map.
-To address this challenge, recent approaches leverage Bayesian inference to learn such unknown spatial fields while simultaneously deploying robots to efficiently cover it in a way that more robots are concentrated in areas with higher importance characterized by density values, e.g., \cite{PCC_cov, santos2021multi, nakamura2022decentralized}.
-This creates a dual process of exploration and exploitation, in which cooperative robots gradually improve their knowledge of the environment through learning the unknown density while simultaneously covering relatively more important or informative areas.
+However, in many real-world scenarios, such a density distribution is not known a priori.
+Hence, the robots must perform environmental exploration to learn the underlying \textbf{unknown} spatial field.
+To this end, recent approaches leverage Bayesian inference to learn such unknown spatial fields while simultaneously deploying robots to efficiently cover the area \citep{PCC_cov, santos2021multi, nakamura2022decentralized}.
+This involves the joint process of exploration and exploitation, where cooperative robots gradually improve their knowledge of the environment through learning the unknown density while simultaneously covering relatively more important or informative areas.